pkc1205/Algoithms/README.md

-# Basic Algorithms and the Time Complexities
+# Basic Algorithms and Time Complexities